edgarv24/CS314-Project/reports/sprint3.md

 ### Epics done
 Introduction
-* The goal of sprint 3 was to give the user the ability to build a trip.
+* The goal of sprint 3 was to give users the ability to build a trip.
 The epics we completed satisfy this requirement by adding support for trip API requests, building a find modal to retrieve and add airports from a database, and adding an itinerary to view and modify the places in the trip.
 The completed and uncompleted epics and their details are outlined below.

 v3 protocol
 * Goal: Provide support for the v3 server protocol.